jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 The money in your bank account is your livelihood.
 If you rely on your parents for any part of your livelihood, then they still have responsibility for you.
 This means that like a child, your livelihood is their burden to bear until you grow up.&nbsp;

-## You Don’t Blame Your Childhood For Your Adulthood
+## You don't blame your childhood for your adulthood

 You're not an adult until you stop blaming your childhood for your current deficiencies, weaknesses, and problems.